Environmental

 DOI: https://doi.org/10.34892/dz3x-y059.

-In its current review, although the Company has analyzed high dependency items as not applicable, it believes that land use in its real estate operations has the potential to have a high impact on species, water, and habitat through the impact factors of use of terrestrial ecosystems and GHG emissions.
-The Company anticipates that these impacts pose a risk of land use change due to climate change, such as the occurrence of fires and floods.
+In our current review, although we have analyzed high dependency items as not applicable, we believe that land use in our real estate operations has the potential to have a high impact on species, water, and habitat through the impact factors of use of terrestrial ecosystems and GHG emissions.
+We anticipate that these impacts pose a risk of land use change due to climate change, such as the occurrence of fires and floods.

 Interface with Nature